Office: 646 LRDC

 A second focus is the development and use of new analytical approaches to probe functional magnetic resonance imaging (fMRI) data.
 One of the biggest challenges of the recent growth in 'big data' is identifying meaningful patterns from the immense amount of data that is available to us.
 We are working on approaches to understand how the information in the brain's networks is successfully integrated across different regions and brain systems.

-Anzellotti, S., & Coutanche, M. N. (in press).
+Anzellotti, S., & Coutanche, M. N. (2018).
 Beyond functional connectivity: Investigating networks of multivariate representations.
 Trends in Cognitive Sciences.

 Coutanche, M.N., Solomon, S.H., & Thompson-Schill, S.L.
 (2016).
 A meta-analysis of fMRI decoding: Quantifying influences on human visual population codes.
 Neuropsychologia, 82, 134-141.

 Coutanche, M.N. and Thompson-Schill, S.L.
 (2015).
 Rapid consolidation of new knowledge in adulthood via fast mapping.
 Trends in Cognitive Sciences, 19(9), 486-488

 Coutanche, M.N. and Thompson-Schill, S.L.
 (2015).
 Creating concepts from converging features in human cortex.
 Cerebral Cortex, 25(9), 2584-2593.

 Coutanche, M.N. and Thompson-Schill, S.L.
 (2014).
 Fast mapping rapidly integrates information into existing memory networks.
 Journal of Experimental Psychology: General, 143(6), 2296-2303

 Coutanche, M.N. and Thompson-Schill, S.L.
 (2014).
 Using informational connectivity to measure the synchronous emergence of fMRI multi-voxel information across time.
 Journal of Visualized Experiments (89), e51226